Table of Contents

 His parents believed him, and his brother was scolded.
 Rohan felt guilty but stayed silent.
 That night, he could not sleep because his heart felt heavy.

 The next morning, Rohan gathered courage and told his parents the truth.
-He admitted that he had broken the glass.
 His parents were surprised but appreciated his honesty.
 They forgave him and explained that telling the truth needs bravery.

 Helping Animals